-We spent a week in Hoi An and could have easily stayed in Hoi An Vietnam for a month.
+We suggest as many days as possible in Hoi An, at least 3 days or a week if you can.
 You can get a 4-star Hoi An hotel for as low as $25 so why to stay a few nights?
 When you visit this beautiful city, here are the top things to do in Hoi An Vietnam.

 Related Article: Top 13 Vietnam Destination

 Top Things To Do In Hoi An Vietnam

 1. Take A Hoi An Cooking Class

 It’s hard not to fall in love with the Vietnamese food in Hoi An.
 Why not take a cooking class in Hoi An to learn how to cook your favorite Vietnamese food?